dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 handle collisions by verifying keys and following bucket pointers (see the next section).

+An example hash collision (useful for testing; thanks to Github user `dcposch`):

+    /mpomeiehc
+    /idgcmnmna

 <!--

 Generation code (javascript) for the above: